chenyusg2023/Log4J-test/README.md

 They are used to write the log events to a given file or a destination (system out).

-Log4J supports different types of appenders (see [Appenders](https://logging.apache.org/log4j/2.x/manual/appenders.html)), but in this tutorial we will see two most commonly used appenders
+Log4J supports different types of appenders (see [Appenders](https://logging.apache.org/log4j/2.x/manual/appenders.html)), but in this tutorial, we will see two most commonly used appenders

 * Async
 * Console